 Recruitment agencies must grant a temporary staffer essentially the same terms and conditions of employment, including pay, as the business for which the temporary staffer works grants to comparable employees of its own (the equal treatment rule).
 Collective bargaining agreements (which apply to most recruitment agencies) may deviate from the equal treatment rule (regarding pay for the initial nine months of staffing or, subject to certain conditions, for up to 15 months), except for temporary staffers who had been employees of the business (or affiliated entities) during the six-month period immediately preceding temporary staffing.
-Such collective bargaining agreements are required to grant benefits to temporary staffers that are suitable to compensate for the deviation from the equal treatment rule.
+While such deviating agreements are required to adequately respect the overall protection of temporary staffers, this is essentially ensured by specific protections under German statutory law.
 Businesses using temporary staff must allow them access to their collective employee services, such as cafeterias, nurseries and transportation.
 Temporary staffers must not replace employees on strike.